Ummuhan-web/SONAR/DR-Notes.md

 - **Simulate Failures**: Regularly test the disaster recovery plan by simulating various failure scenarios such as Availability Zone (AZ) failure, instance failure, or database failure.
 This ensures that all components of the DR plan function as expected.
 - **Review and Improve**: After each test, review the outcomes and refine the DR plan based on findings.
 Ensure that all team members are familiar with their roles and responsibilities during a disaster.

-By considering these additional factors, you can further strengthen your disaster recovery strategy and improve the resilience of your infrastructure.